 Tomatoes are self-pollinating.
 This means that they have flowers that contain both the male and female parts.
 You do not have to do anything fancy for pollination.
 And you do not need more than one plant for pollination to occur.
 The pollen falls within the flower to pollinate itself.
 Outside, if insects don’t do it, pollination is accomplished just by the breeze of the wind.
 Inside, we have to help it along a bit.
 This is easily accomplished by shaking the plant a couple of times a day once flowers start to open, using the back of an electric toothbrush to gently vibrate the back of the flowers, or even just pointing a fan at the plant for several hours a day.

-For more trips and tricks are AeroGardens, please subscribe to my YouTube!
+For more trips and tricks on using AeroGardens, please check out my video on these tomato tips and subscribe!

 I hope these AeroGarden tomato tips help you grow fabulous tomatoes.
 Happy planting!